ajdelcarpiogom/FinalProject/README.md

 ## Machine Learning Model Description:

-As vaccination is the main factual solution for the covid-19, we will build a supervised machine learning model to see if the number of vaccinated people can help predict the number of new deaths.
+After many suggested ideas for the prevention of COVID-19 such as the vaccination, we will be building supervised machine learning models in order to visualize the statistics and to test whether the data is enough evidence to support our hypotheses aforementioned above.

-As such, we have created a provisional machine learning model that stands in for the final machine learning model.
-This model is structured to take data in from the provisional database aforementioned, and has the ability to output labels for the input data.
+For these models, we will be primarily using R/RStudio and Python in Google Colab/Jupyter Notebook.